MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Evaluating tracers

 \subsubsection{\lya halo fraction}

-The \lya halo fraction, HF, is currently the most promising tracer of \fesc at low redshift \citep{Puschnig2017LyC_ISM_HF,SaldanaLopez2025HF}.
+The \lya halo fraction, HF, is currently a very promising tracer of \fesc at low redshift \citep{Puschnig2017LyC_ISM_HF,SaldanaLopez2025HF}.
 Broadly, it encapsulates the amount of \lya emission that escapes the host galaxy in an extended halo, rather than co-spatially with the UV emission.
-A low halo fraction indicates the presence of clear channels in the ISM and CGM of the galaxy, through which \lya photons escape with minimal scattering events and which facilitate LyC photon escape. \cite{SaldanaLopez2025HF} fit a relation between the HF and \fesc: $\mathrm{log_{10}(\fesc)=(-2.32\pm0.41)\times HF - (0.38\pm0.25)}$, at low redshift from the Lyman Alpha and Continuum Origins Survey (LaCOS, \citealt{LeReste2025LaCOS}).
+A low halo fraction indicates the presence of clear channels in the ISM and CGM of the galaxy through which \lya photons escape with minimal scattering events, facilitating LyC photon escape. \cite{SaldanaLopez2025HF} fit a relation between the HF and \fesc: $\mathrm{log_{10}(\fesc)=(-2.32\pm0.41)\times HF - (0.38\pm0.25)}$, at low redshift from the Lyman Alpha and Continuum Origins Survey (LaCOS, \citealt{LeReste2025LaCOS}).
 We study this quantity, and its relation to \fesc, for the first time at high redshift.

 In order to compute the HF for our data, where the \lya comes from MUSE and the UV continuum comes from HST's F775W filter, we broadly follow the method laid out by \cite{Wisotzki2016lya_halos} and close to that employed by \cite{SaldanaLopez2025HF} to facilitate comparison.
-The key difference between our available data and that of \cite{SaldanaLopez2025HF} is that \lya is detected in MUSE rather than HST, and that no continuum is detected in \lya, so we must combine the two data to calculate the HF.
+The key differences between our available data and that of \cite{SaldanaLopez2025HF} are that \lya is detected in MUSE rather than HST and that no continuum is detected in \lya.
+Thus, we must combine the two datasets to calculate the HF.

-The MUSE data, is, firstly, a datacube, and a narrow band (NB) image must be created around MXDFz4.4.
+Firstly, a narrow band (NB) image must be created around \objname\ from the MUSE datacube.
 We create the NB image for our HF calculation by summing the datacube in a $20\,\mathrm{\AA}$ window around the wavelength of the \lya emission, which contains all the \lya flux.
 However, this NB image still has a much larger PSF than the HST image, so morphological comparisons are not yet possible.
 We therefore convolve the HST image to the MUSE PSF, using the Moffat profile described in \cite{bacon2022musedatareleaseII} for the MXDF.
+Fig.~\ref{fig:lya_contours} shows the contours of \lya emission overplotted on the UV emission from F775W, PSF-matched to MUSE.
+The $r_{90,UV}$ is also shown for reference.